 Additionally, women are more likely than men to develop a TMJ disorder.
 The reasoning behind this is still unclear to researchers.

 Any of these issues can cause problems with how you open and close your mouth.
 Any damage to the joint can cause pain or the inability for the joint to function properly.

 People that have TMJ disorders can experience a wide range of issues.
 These problems can vary not only in how they present but the severity and duration of their symptoms.
 Sometimes TMJ is temporary and resolves on its own, but there are certain circumstances where TMJ can get worse if it isn’t treated.
-If you believe that you may have a TMJ disorder, it is best to schedule an appointment with your dentist and make sure to get a full evaluation as soon as possible.
+If you believe that you may have a TMJ disorder, it is best to schedule an appointment with our dentist in PA, and make sure to get a full evaluation as soon as possible.

 It’s a great idea to schedule an appointment if you experience: